-The main goal of the geologic studies of the Tight Gas Sands Program in the Green River Basin, Wyoming, was to document the geologic framework of the Frontier Formation (fig. 3).
-Results are summarized in Dutton and others [14] and other reports and papers described in the annotated bibliography.
+The main goal of the geologic studies of the program in the Green River Basin, Wyoming, was to document the geologic framework of the Frontier Formation.
 Insights gained from this multifaceted study increased the understanding of geologic controls on the distribution and behavior of the Frontier tight gas reservoir.
+The annotated bibliography lists reports that describe these results in detail.